Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 method.
 We can call this method on one collection and pass another collection as an argument.

-However, with this method this collection will be modified.
-Hence we can’t use Immutable List that we used in previous examples.
+However, with this method, this collection will be modified.
+Hence we can’t use the Immutable List that we used in the previous examples.

 We have created two ArrayList instances and executed addAll